pvdz/preval/tests/cases/string_escapes/packer_halp2.md

 ## Todos triggered

+- (todo) - at least one of the frfr args was not isFree, bailing
 - (todo) Support this ident in isFree CallExpression: $number_toString
 - (todo) can we always safely clone ident refs in this case?
 - (todo) objects in isFree check